cindywongdev/capstone-frontend/README.md

 ![ERD Diagram]()

 #### User Stories
-- As a user, I can see a list of my todos.
+- As a user, I can see a list of
-- As a user, I can see a specific todo.
+- As a user, I can see a specific
-- As a user, I can create a new todo.
+- As a user, I can create a new
-- As a user, I can update a todo.
+- As a user, I can update a
-- As a user, I can delete a todo.
+- As a user, I can delete a

 #### Wireframes
 ##### Mobile